Easy and Natural Home Remedies for Kennel Cough

 Author: Debi McKee

-Is your dog coughing, hacking or maybe even sounds like he’s going to vomit?
-Has your dog been exposed to other dogs at a dog park, doggie daycare or boarding?
+Is your dog coughing, hacking, or maybe even sounding like he’s going to vomit?
+Has your dog been exposed to other dogs at a dog park, doggie daycare, or boarding?
 Your dog may have kennel cough.

 There are many natural remedies for kennel cough that you can do at home for your dog.
-I wish I knew about these several years ago when our newly adopted dog, JJ, came down with kennel cough right after we brought him home.
+I wish I had known about this several years ago when our newly adopted dog, JJ, came down with kennel cough right after we brought him home.

 Black dog, JJ running in backyard